EricFecteau/rust-data-analysis/src/2_data/5_cloud.md

 ## Writing

 Writing to the cloud is similar to writing to local data.
 Instead of providing a `std::fs::File` writer, you provide a `CloudWriter` from polars.
+You can run this section using `cargo run -r --example 2_5_1_read_cloud`.
 To write, you must have `DataFrame` in memory:

 ```rust
 === Rust 2_5_2_write_cloud imports